aibert-enni/fastapi-monorepo/readme.md

 # Microservices Authorization Project

 This project demonstrates a **microservices-based architecture** for handling user authorization.
-It consists of two main services that communicate with each other via **RabbitMQ**.
-Also media service for storing media files.
+The services communicate with each other via **RabbitMQ**, while the **API Gateway** interacts with the services using **gRPC**.

 ## Services

+### API Gateway
+- Gateway between frontend and backend
+- The communication between services is done via gRPC

 ### User Service
 - Manages user data (registration, profile, etc.).